 It might be messier, but providing kids the opportunity to help themselves to what they need is the key to lazy parenting.
 This brilliant cup system cleanly mounts to surfaces, like the refrigerator or bathtub, to allow them to get a drink or rinse their hair without asking for help.

 A perfect "yes space" toy that keeps them busy?
 Done.
-There's something about this colorful wooden fishing set that encourages kids to push through frustration and keep on trying.
+There's something about this woody classic puzzle that encourages kids to push through frustration and keep on trying.
 Whether they're playing solo or with a partner, it's sure to be an instant favorite.